Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Conclusion

+For a practical demonstration of the proposed decomposition procedure we constructed a circuit for Hamiltonian simulation using an example of the one-dimensional wave equation (Section \ref{sec:ham_sim}).
+It is a case where a tridiagonal matrix naturally arises in the discretization of the differential equation, while the Hamiltonian is of the type considered above.
+There are have been numerous studies of this example in the literature, in particular there is an implementation using an oracle for the Hamiltonian evolution \cite{suau2021practical}.

+Our main result is captured in fig. \ref{fig:number_gates_10-5} where we show that the computational complexity, specifically the number of gates needed to reach the accuracy of $10^{-5}$ scales better than a theoretical estimate.
+It is also better than the oracle implementation \cite{suau2021practical} for small circuits $n<15$ with an additional advantage that the number of qubits needed to implement the Hamiltonian evolution with the presented method is by a factor of two smaller, than the oracle approach for any size matrix.

+We believe that our method can be applied to the $5$-, $7$- and more-diagonal matrices which arise in the discretization of differential in $2D$ and $3D$.
+Therefore, this will be a natural extension of our study.

-Similar results can be obtained without introducing bit strings and $\hat{W}(\mathbf{x},\mathbf{z})$ operators, but by using Pauli strings directly.
-Nevertheless, we adopted this way, since using this approach the theorems on commuting sets and the other relevant results can be expressed algebraically in a fairly simple form.
+We have formulated our results using Walsh operators which lift to a map on boolean strings.
+Similar results can be obtained by using Pauli strings directly.
+However, we believe, using this approach, the propositions on commuting sets and the other relevant results can be expressed algebraically in a concise and simple form.

-The outcomes of this work raise several questions to which it would be interesting to find answers.
-For example, one might ask how to obtain sets of commuting rows for matrices with $5$, $7$, or more diagonals?
-How does division into commuting sets affect Trotter's error?
-Is the resulting number of commuting sets minimal?
-From practical issues, it would be interesting to look at other applications of the resulting partition.
+Finally, we believe that the found commuting subsets are minimal, however a rigorous prove is deferred to future work.